darklab8/autogit/README.md

 **Communicating through git professionally**

-autogit is a CLI tool to validate submitted commits according to [git conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard. the tool allows to generate changelogs for releases in different formats.
-With ability to see quickly how your changelog looks like, it motivates you to write more meaningful commits
+autogit is a CLI tool to validate submitted commits according to [git conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standard. the tool allows to generate changelogs for releases in different formats. the ability to see quickly how your changelog looks motivates you to write more meaningful commits.

-as a result of a tool work, you have decreased toll on release documentation writing and you communicate your developer work better to other developers/users and have more professional looking repository in terms of commits, tags, versions, releases and changelogs.
+as a result of the tool work, you have decreased toll on release documentation writing, you communicate developer work better to other developers/users, and have a more professional-looking repository in terms of commits, tags, versions, releases, and changelogs.

 # Features

 - hooks to git-hooks and works to validate your git commits to [git conventional commits]((https://www.conventionalcommits.org/en/v1.0.0/)) standard for any git tool.
-  - has extra possible validating rules to configure, like having minimum 3 words in a subject of a commit.
+  - has extra possible validating rules to configure, like having a minimum of 3 words in a subject of commit.
   - `autogit hook activate --global`(flag to turn it on for all repos)
 - suggests next [semantic version](https://semver.org/) for your product release with `autogit semver`
-  - has options to sugest next version as alpha, beta, prerelease version with build meta data.
+  - has options to suggest the next version as alpha, beta, or pre-release version with build metadata.
 - generates changelogs with `autogit changelog` command
   - currently supports markdown and bbcode formats
   - has option `--validate` to run validation of commits (for CI usage)
-- easy create and push of a git tag with autoinserted changelog through `autogit semver --tag --push`
+- easy create and push of a git tag with auto-inserted changelog through `autogit semver --tag --push`
-- initialize settings for more customization with `autogit init` inside git repo
+- initialize settings for more customization with `autogit init` inside a git repo
   - uncomment and override desired settings
 - find out more commands and options with `autogit [any set of sub commands] --help`
-- CI friendly binary file, not requires any dependencies for its usage for everything
+- CI-friendly binary file, which not require any dependencies for its usage for everything
   - see [CI example](.github/workflows/validate.yml)
-  - compliled for linux/windows/macos and amd64/arm64/386/arm
+  - compiled for linux/windows/macos and amd64/arm64/386/arm
   - Contains inbuilt git.
 Not requiring git to be installed for its functionality